-When it comes down to it, networking is a crucial step to finding a small business for sale.
+When it comes down to it, networking with other small businesses is a crucial step to finding a small business for sale.
 Don’t be afraid to reach out to any and all businesses, professionals, family, and friends to ask for help.

-Just as a commercial loan broker can find you a small business loan, a business broker can find you a small business for sale.
+Just as a small business loan broker can find you a loan, a business broker can find you a small business for sale.

 Business brokers can:

-A business broker is a great way to find a small business for sale, but you should make sure you’re working with a good one.
+A business broker is a great way to find an established business for sale, but you should make sure you’re working with a good one.
 Try to work with a broker who understands and represents your interests, not just the seller’s.

 Websites like BizBuySell.com, Bizquest.com, and Franchisegator.com are online aggregators for small businesses and franchises for sale.
 These websites let you filter your search by industry, location, and price.
 So if you’re still unsure of the kind of business you want to buy or where you want to operate, you can use these sites to compare and contrast your options to find the best small business for sale.